 time for reflection on poor behaviour and the interrupting of learning.

 In response to misbehaviour such as truancy and a refusal to hand in mobile phone students will be placed in our Wave room for an extended day.
 This sanction places the student out of circulation from the rest of the school including break times.
 Through blended learning, students will be expected to complete the same work as they would in class or an equivalent task.
-The timing of the wave room is automatically extended by an hour.
+The timing of the wave room is automatically extended by an hour, however students can “earn” back up to thirty minutes if they present themselves on time, hand in their mobile phones and follow the expectaitons of the room.

 Students who do not attend a given detention receive an escalated detention as a sanction.
 After this the student is expected to spend a day in the wave room, immediately followed by the unspent hours’ detention.